 Barnardo’s was the ‘Independent Advocate’ for children at Medway.
 Let that sink in.
 There was nowhere else for children to turn and unknown to those children, Barnardo’s their independent advocate, had contractually committed itself to report no child protection concerns to the local authority.

 Key remarks made by Mr Khan during this interview :

 That is all pretty clear, so why did Barnardo’s sign the onerous YJB contract which is contrary to safeguarding ‘guidance?’
-The deal was only for seventeen hours a week at Medway; it’s hardly a revenue stream that gripped the attention of the board of trustees at Barnardo’s.
+The deal was for seventeen hours a week at Medway; it’s hardly a revenue stream that gripped the attention of the board of trustees at Barnardo’s.
 So it certainly wasn’t the money.
 That leaves its cherished public sector / government interest mentioned earlier.
 Ockham’s razor.

 Consider this backdrop which was unknown at the time of the IICSA Mandatory Reporting seminar to which Barnardo’s was a delegate.
 Mandate Now was also invited and we made this submission in advance.
 Perhaps Barnardo’s should have considered providing a copy of its submission to the public consultation ‘Reporting and Acting on Child Abuse and Neglect‘ so delegates could understand precisely where it stood on this important topic.
 But sadly, it did not.

 Ms.Cherry, who is Assistant Director of Policy and Public Affairs at Barnardo’s presented for the charity.